 By this time, the water should be boiling so you can drop in your pasta and let it cook according to the package directions.

 Bake for 30 minutes or until bubbly.
-Remove from the oven and allow to cool slightly before serving.
+Remove the dish from the oven and allow it to cool slightly before serving.
 And, by the way, it's easier to serve if you cut it into squares.